fractalpixel/selfextractor-compressor/README.md

 Backticks containing variable placements inside (e.g. \`foo $variablename bar\`) are unfortunately not currently supported, they will interfere with the way the source is packed.
 The tool will issue a warning if it finds them, and return the source unmodified.

 Note that this tool does not do any structural minifying.
 It is recommended to run the code through google-closure-compiler or a similar minifier first.
-The selfextractor-minifier is good at compressing repeating sections in already minified code, such as repeating system function calls, "return":s, "this."-instnaces, and so on.
-This packer also works fairly well on shader code that often has a lot of repeating "vec ":s and similar.
+The selfextractor-compressor is good at compressing repeating sections in already minified code, such as repeating system function calls, "return ":s, "this."-instnaces, and so on.
+This packer also works fairly well on shader code that often has a lot of repeating "vec3 ":s, "float ":s and similar.

 The packing time increases exponentially with input source size, so this packer is not well suited for very large applications or websites.
 Emphazis has been put on compressing 2-20kb source files as compactly as possible.